ilifu/ilifu_user_docs/docs/data/data_management.md

-# Data management
+# Data Policies

-The following describes the directory structure and data migration process as related to the ILIFU data management policies.
+The following describes the directory structure as related to the ilifu data policies.

 ## Directory structure